Check Christian Dior Cosmetic Batch Code

 • Perfume, skincare, and makeup may look similar on pack but should still be judged with their own shelf-life expectations.

-• Dior codes are usually short 4-character luxury beauty lot codes; start with box bottom, product base, bottle base.
+• Common visible clues for Dior include compact four-character-style luxury beauty lot marks; start with box bottom, product base, bottle base.

 • Dior fragrance, skincare, and makeup should be judged by product type rather than one shared date threshold.